alphagov/trade-tariff-frontend/README.md

 # TariffWebApp

-A web application front end for use with the UK Trade Tariff API
+A web application front end for use with the UK Trade Tariff API.

-## Local install/run instructions
+Please ensure the API running and properly configured in the enviroments files.

+Assumes the GDS development envrioment is setup via puppet.

-1. Run TariffWebApp:
+## Run TariffWebApp

     ```
     ./startup.sh